 April 30 – May 6, 2023

-Your chance to connect your community through events, activities, and resources that highlight what we can do, individually and together, to preserve our personal and shared collections.
+Connect your community through events, activities, and resources that highlight what we can do, individually and together, to preserve our personal and shared collections.

-2022 Honorary Chair
+2023 Honorary Chair

 Dr. Mona Hanna-Attisha is the C. S. Mott Endowed Professor of Public Health at Michigan State University College of Human Medicine and founding director of the Pediatric Public Health Initiative.
 A pediatrician, scientist, activist and author, Dr. Hanna-Attisha was named one of Time magazine’s 100 Most Influential People in the World and recognized as one of USA Today’s Women of the Century for her role in uncovering the Flint water crisis and leading recovery efforts.
 Dr. Hanna-Attisha is the author of the New York Times 100 most notable book, What the Eyes Don’t See: A Story of Crisis, Resistance, and Hope in an American City.